-Title Resolve customers' complaints Lev Level 3 Cre Credit Value 4 GL GLH 22 Lea arning Outcome - The learner will: Asse Assessment Criterion - The learner can: 1 Understand the monitoring and resolution of customers' 1.1 Assess the suitability of a range of monitoring techniques for customers' complaints complaints 1.2 Explain how to identify those complaints that should prompt a review of the service offer and service delivery 1.3 Explain negotiating techniques used to resolve customers' complaints 1.4 Explain conflict management techniques used in dealing with upset customers 1.5 Explain organisational procedures for dealing with customer complaints 1.6 Explain when to escalate customers' complaints 1.7 Explain the cost and regulatory implications of admitting liability on the basis of a customer complaint 1.8 Explain the advantages and limitations of offering compensation or replacement products and/or services 2 Be able to deal with customers' complaints 2.1 Confirm the nature, cause and implications of customers' complaints 2.2 Take personal responsibility for dealing with complaints 2.3 Communicate in a way that recognises customers' problems and understands their points of view 2.
-2.4 Explain the advantages and limitations of different complaint response options to customers 2.5 Explain the advantages and limitations of different complaint response options to the organisation 2.6 Keep customers informed of progress 2.7 Agree solutions with customers that address the complaint and which are within the limits of their own authority 2.8 Record the outcome of the handling of complaints for future reference 2.9 Adhere to organisational policies and procedures, legal and ethical requirements when dealing with customers' complaints Details of the relationship between the cand relevant national occupational standards or other professional standar or curricula (if appropriate) Standards: Assessment requirements or guidance specified by a sector or regulatory body appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ)
+Title Resolve customers' complaints Lev evel 3 Credit Value 4 GL Н 22 Lea arning Outcome - The learner will: Asse ssment Criterion - The learner can: 1 Understand the monitoring and resolution of customers' 1.1 Assess the suitability of a range of monitoring techniques for customers' complaints complaints 1.2 Explain how to identify those complaints that should prompt a review of the service offer and service delivery 1.3 Explain negotiating techniques used to resolve customers' complaints 1.4 Explain conflict management techniques used in dealing with upset customers 1.5 Explain organisational procedures for dealing with customer complaints 1.6 Explain when to escalate customers' complaints 1.7 Explain the cost and regulatory implications of admitting liability on the basis of a customer complaint 1.8 Explain the advantages and limitations of offering compensation or replacement products and/or services 2 2.
+2. 2.
+2. 2.
+2. 2.
+2. 2.1 Confirm the nature, cause and implications of customers' complaints 2.2 Take personal responsibility for dealing with complaints 2.3 Communicate in a way that recognises customers' problems and understands their points of view 2.4 Explain the advantages and limitations of different complaint response options to customers 2.5 Explain the advantages and limitations of different complaint response options to the organisation 2.6 Keep customers informed of progress 2.7 Agree solutions with customers that address the complaint and which are within the limits of their own authority 2.8 Record the outcome of the handling of complaints for future reference 2.9 Adhere to organisational policies and procedures, legal and ethical requirements when dealing with customers' complaints Details of the relationship between the unit and relevant national occupational standards or other professional standards or curricula (if appropriate) Customers Service (2013) National Occupational Standards: CFACSC7 Process customer service complaints CFACSC8 Handle referred customer complaints Assessment requirements or guidance specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ)